shirlei/online-services-identity-lifecycle-screenshots/Facebook/README.md

 25 - The user can then wait for the transfer to be complete by clicking *Done* or clicking on *View transfer progress* ([30-facebook-account-usage.png](./usage/30-facebook-account-usage.png)).

+26 - On the Accounts Center, option "Password and security", the user can change password, enable two-factor authentication, review where he/she is logged in, enable login alerts ([31-facebook-account-usage.png](./usage/31-facebook-account-usage.png)).

 ### Account deletion

 1 - Follow the steps 1 to 5 of Usage and Maintenance.